-What are the applicant requirements?
-Council members are students ages 14-18 years old and represent diverse personal, educational, political, socio-economical, ethnic, and religious backgrounds.
-Students must be at least 14 years of age and no older than 18 years old on August 1, 2018.
+Who is eligible for LYAC?
+Council members must be at least 14 years of age and no older than 18 years old on August 1, 2019.

 LYAC meets up to six times a year.
-These meetings are usually held along the I-5 Corridor between Seattle and Olympia.
+These meetings are usually held in meeting spaces along the I-5 Corridor between Seattle and Olympia.

-Members are expected to participate in Youth Action Day in January.
+Members are expected to participate in and assist in the planning of Youth Action Day in January.

-Outside of scheduled meetings, Council members are asked to continue the Council's work by contacting and maintaining partnerships with legislators to advise on pending legislation, drafting letters and legislative reports, reaching out to other youth and community organizations, and participating in Council conference calls.
+Outside of scheduled meetings, Council members are asked to continue the Council's work by maintaining relationships with legislators to advise on pending legislation, drafting letters and legislative reports, reaching out to other youth and community organizations, and participating in Council conference calls.

 The typical member spends anywhere between 2-10 hours a week on LYAC-related work, depending on the time of year and council position.

 How can I help support the Council?
-Since the Council receives minimal state funding, the Council covers the majority of its costs and administrative needs through donations (both in-kind and monetary) and volunteers.
+Since the Council receives limited state funding, the Council covers the majority of its costs and administrative needs through donations (both in-kind and monetary) and the generous work of volunteers.
 For more information, please check out our Support the Council page.

 I'm over 18.
 Is there any other way to get involved with the Washington State Legislature?
 Interning for the Washington State Legislature is a great opportunity for college students who wish to expand their experience in politics.
-College juniors or seniors who may be interested in an internship with the Legislature should visit: www.leg.wa.gov/internships.
-You can also share your ideas with your Legislators directly!
-Locate your legislator at http://app.leg.wa.gov/DistrictFinder/.
+College juniors or seniors who may be interested in an internship with the Legislature.